OpenRoberta/openroberta-lab/README.md

-Getting startet with Open Roberta:
+Getting startet with OpenRoberta:

+To work with OpenRoberta, you have to start the OpenRobertaServer.
-The main project is located in the 'robertalabServer' folder.
+The server project is located in the 'OpenRobertaServer' folder.
 Please follow the instructions in the project Readme file and check the wiki page.